 The denominator of the participation rate is the average monthly number of SNAP-eligible individuals during the 12 months of the fiscal year.
-We estimated the number of eligible individuals with a microsimulation model that used two combined years of CPS ASEC data to simulate SNAP eligibility in an average month within the fiscal year (October 2014 to September 2015).
-Because the CPS ASEC collects household income data for the previous calendar year, for the FY 2015 estimates, we used data from the 2015 CPS ASEC to simulate October to December 2014 and data from the 2016 CPS ASEC to simulate January to September 2015.
+We estimated the number of eligible individuals with a microsimulation model using two combined years of CPS ASEC data to simulate SNAP eligibility in an average month within the fiscal year (October 2015 to September 2016).
+Because the CPS ASEC collects household income data for the previous calendar year, for the FY 2016 estimates we used data from the 2016 CPS ASEC to simulate October to December 2015 and data from the 2017 CPS ASEC to simulate January to September 2016.

 In the simulation procedure, we applied Federal SNAP eligibility policies to each household in the CPS ASEC.
 These policies included SNAP household formation rules, gross and net income thresholds, and resource limits.
-We also took into account State-specific policies on vehicle assessment when determining household resources.
+We also considered State-specific policies on vehicle assessment when determining household resources.
 We imputed some information unavailable in the CPS ASEC, such as citizenship status, net income amounts, and resource eligibility.
-The methodology is described in more detail in Appendix H.
+The methodology is described in more detail in Appendix I.

 The numerator of the SNAP participation rate is the average monthly number of participants during the 12 months of the fiscal year.
-The estimates of participants for FY 2015 were based on the FY 2015 SNAP Quality Control (QC) data file.
-The SNAP QC data file is an edited version of the raw data file generated by the SNAP Quality Control System and contains data on the demographic and economic characteristics of a sample of participating households.
+We based the estimates of participants for FY 2016 on the FY 2016 SNAP QC data file.
+This file is an edited version of the raw data file generated by the SNAP Quality Control System and contains data on the demographic and economic characteristics of a sample of participating households.

-We used the FY 2015 SNAP Statistical Summary of Operations (Program Operations) to weight the SNAP QC data.
+We used the FY 2016 SNAP Statistical Summary of Operations (Program Operations) to weight the SNAP QC data.
 The Program Operations data provide counts of individuals and households that were issued benefits and the total dollar value of benefits in each month of the fiscal year.
-Before weighting, we adjusted the Program Operations data to exclude participants who received disaster assistance, such as disaster benefits in the wake of hurricanes and floods, because these participants are not included in the SNAP QC data.
-In FY 2015, we removed approximately 200 people who received disaster assistance from the average monthly individual totals.
-In addition, we removed approximately 582,000 individuals who received benefits in error from the FY 2015 participation numbers, because this group is also not included in the SNAP QC data.
-These two groups amounted to about 1.3 percent of all participants.
+Before weighting, we adjusted the Program Operations data to exclude participants who received temporary disaster benefits in the wake of events such as hurricanes and floods that receive a Major Disaster Declaration with Individual Assistance, because these participants are not included in the SNAP QC data.
+In FY 2016, we removed approximately 73,000 people who received temporary disaster benefits from the average monthly individual totals.
+In addition, we removed approximately 608,000 individuals who received benefits in error from the FY 2016 participation numbers because this group also is not included in the SNAP QC data.
+These two groups amounted to approximately 1.5 percent of all participants.

-We also excluded from the official rates 3.6 million categorically eligible participants who did not meet the Federal SNAP income or resource rules.
+We also excluded 3.6 million categorically eligible participants from the official rates because they did not meet the Federal SNAP income or resource rules.
 Because limitations of the SNAP QC data prevent us from identifying participating households with resources above the Federal limits, we used a regression equation based on data from the Survey of Income and Program Participation (SIPP) to predict resource ineligibility.
 Finally, we removed households in Guam and the Virgin Islands because they were not included in the CPS ASEC and thus are not part of the eligible totals.